Phacellodomus

 Phacellodomus is the genus of thornbirds, birds in the family Furnariidae.
-They are found in woodland, shrubland and grassland, often near water, in South America.
+They are found in woodlands, shrublands, and grasslands, often near water, in South America.

 Taxonomy

-The genus Phacellodomus was introduced in 1853 by the German naturalist Ludwig Reichenbach to accommodate the rufous-fronted thornbird.
+The genus Phacellodomus was described in 1853 by the German naturalist Ludwig Reichenbach to accommodate the rufous-fronted thornbird.
 The genus name combines the Ancient Greek phakellos meaning "bundle of twigs" and domos meaning "house".